Roasted Cauliflower with Garlic

 Spread the garlic and cauliflower out on a large baking sheet, in a single layer.
 (Use two baking sheets if you need to to keep it in a single layer; my cauliflower is a bit crowded on the baking sheet.)
 Roast for 40-45 minutes, turning several times until the garlic is starting to get brown and cauliflower is getting brown on the edges.

 Season Roasted Cauliflower with Garlic with salt and fresh-ground black pepper to taste and serve hot.
+Some people like a squeeze of lemon juice on this as well!

 More Roasted Vegetables to Try: